Stubai Glacier Ski Resort Austria

 - Snow sure for skiing from October to May.

-- Superb snow quality, groomed terrain & challenging alpine off-piste.
+- groomed terrain &

-- World class restaurants and on-mountain facilities.
+- World class restaurants & on-mountain facilities.

-- Modern lift system.
+- Modern & efficient lift system.

-- Fabulous value lift pass price.
+- Fabulous value lift pass price for all that is on offer.

-- Glorious scenery on a sunny day.
+- Glorious scenery on a clear day.

 Cons